nikitavoloboev/data/work/finding-work/interviews.md

   - sharing questions with candidates ahead of time
   - working on actual problems the team is facing
   - blind feedback
+- When trying to solve problems for understanding, don't blindly copy other's solutions.
+Read their solutions and take notes.
+Then reimplement from the notes.

 ## Links